MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsUserCallingSettings.md

 Set-CsUserCallingSettings -Identity user7@contoso.com -IsUnansweredEnabled $false
 ```

 This example shows turning off unanswered call forwarding for a user.
-The Microsoft Teams client will show this as If unanswered Do nothing.
+The Microsoft Teams client will show this as _If unanswered Do nothing_.

 ## PARAMETERS